Back to Reference

 Best for

-Guru is best for teams of any size, no matter the industry.
+Guru is ideal for teams of any size that want faster answers, cleaner workflows, and AI-powered knowledge directly in Slack.
 Try Guru for Slack today!

 2. Polly